REFLEX: Self-Refining Explainable Fact-Checking via Verdict-Anchored Style Control: Human Evaluation Details

-Following \cite{wang2024explainable}, we conducted a manual evaluation to obtain more reliable and comprehensive results.
-Ten undergraduate annotators, all studying at a university where English is the official language, rated 30 randomly sampled test instances from RAW-FC using a 5-point Likert scale.
-Model identities were kept anonymous, and the average scores were used as the final metric.
-Table~\ref{tab: me} shows that all four dimensions have correlation coefficients above 0.70 (0.94, 0.77, 0.80, 0.73), validating LLM-As-Judges~\cite{gu2025surveyllmasajudge}.
-Our S-EGS outperforms others in almost all dimensions, except misleadingness, likely due to sample randomness and strong disentanglement.
+All annotators were undergraduate students at a university where English is the official language.
+For the baseline experiments, we conducted pointwise evaluation of explanations on each dimension, following \citet{wang2024explainable}.
+Ten undergraduate annotators rated 30 randomly sampled test instances from RAW-FC using a 5-point Likert scale.
+Model identities were anonymized, and average scores were used as the final metric.
+Table~\ref{tab: me} shows that all four dimensions have correlation coefficients above 0.70 (0.95, 0.73, 0.85, 0.81), supporting the use of LLM-as-a-Judge~\cite{gu2025surveyllmasajudge}.
+Our S-EGS model outperforms the baselines on all four dimensions.